kdarnell/hydrateflash/readme.md

 **Description:**

 This code implements a set of algorithms to solve for the thermodynamic stability of clathrate hydrates.
-This code is motivated by the executable program [CSMGem][1] and its foundational work published in the scientific literature ([Ballard and Sloan, 2002][2],[Jaeger et al, 2003][3],[Ballard and Sloan, 2004][4], [Ballard thesis][5]).
+This code is motivated by the executable program [CSMGem][1] and its foundational work published in the scientific literature ([[Ballard and Sloan, 2002][2]], [[Jaeger et al, 2003][3]], [[Ballard and Sloan, 2004][4]], [[Ballard thesis][5]]).
 It is intended to be a useful tool for the scientific community towards the progress of dynamic, fluid and heat flow models for mixed hydrates (i.e., multiple gas components).
 To that end, we hope to couple this code to numerical models using computationally inexpensive lookup tables.

 This work is the product of [Kristopher N. Darnell][6] and is still a work in progress.
-This python version of the code is under development.
-As more code is upload, this readme will change to reflect additional uploaded material.
+The python version of the code is under development.
+As more code is uploaded, this readme will change to reflect additional uploaded material.
+Documentation will follow after the skeleton of the code has been written.
+A matlab version of the code has already been prototyped and checked against other computational methods.
+That code will not be publicly available.

+At present (January 7, 2017), the package contains several files for each equation of state.
+These files will be merged, along with additional files to be added later, into a single file containing many different classes.

 [1]: http://hydrates.mines.edu/CHR/Software.html "CSMGem website"
 [2]: http://www.sciencedirect.com/science/article/pii/S0378381201006975 "hydrate EOS"